25 Science Facts You Never Learned in School

 Oxygen has a color

 As a gas, oxygen is odorless and colorless.
 In its liquid and solid forms, however, it looks pale blue.
 Some science facts are just plain weird.
-Next, learn fascinating facts about America and its history that you never learned in school.
+In addition to these fun science facts, learn fascinating facts about America and its history that you never learned in school.

 Only one letter doesn’t appear in the periodic table